-- SHARED PARKING requires a written agreement among all owners of record. - b.
-An attested copy of the agreement between the owners of record must be submitted to the Building Department and in a form deemed acceptable by the City Solicitors Office prior to and as a condition of the issuance of a Building Permit. - c.
+- a.
+Shared parking requires a written agreement among all owners of record. - b.
+An attested copy of the agreement between the owners of record must be submitted to the BUILDING Department and in a form deemed acceptable by the City Solicitors Office prior to and as a condition of the issuance of a BUILDING Permit. - c.
 Revocation of an existing parking agreement will only be accepted if the required OFF-STREET PARKING SPACES are provided in accordance with the standards for the district where each property is located.